conduktor/conduktor-docs/docs/platform/configuration/database.md

 # Database Configuration

-Conduktor require a postgres database to store it's state.
+Conduktor requires a postgres database to store its state.

 The embedded database has been deprecated and will be removed in **1.17.0**.